ShadowsocksR-Live/shadowsocksr-native/README.md

-      [-b <local_address>]       specific local address to bind, only avaliable in local and redir modes [-u]                       udprelay mode to supprot udp traffic only avaliable in local and redir modes [-v]                       verbose mode, debug output in console
+      [-b <local_address>]       specific local address to bind, only avaliable in local and redir modes [-u]                       udprelay mode to supprot udp traffic only avaliable in local and server modes [-v]                       verbose mode, debug output in console

 notes: